openharmony/docs/en/device-dev/kernel/kernel-small-bundles-fs-support-procfs.md

 **Verification**

-After the OS startup, run the following command in the shell:
+After the OS startup, run the following commands in the shell:

 ```
 OHOS # cat /proc/hello/world